nikolim/nikolim/README.md

 - 👋 Hi, I’m @nikolim
-- :notebook_with_decorative_cover:Computer Science Master at KTH
-- :construction_worker:Master's Student at Siemens
+- :construction_worker:Software Engieer and IT Consultant at Netlight
 - 👀 I’m interested in Software Engineering, Architecture, and Distributed Systems
-- 🌱 I’m currently learning Next.js, Kubernetes, and Go
+- 🌱 I’m currently learning Next.js, Kubernetes, AWS and Go
 - 📫 Drop me a messsage nikolai.limbrunner@gmail.com
 - 📯 Or add me on LinkedIn: https://www.linkedin.com/in/nikolai-limbrunner-5a6956192/